Design a lasting, immersive and cross-cultural digital home for Peder Elias’s sudden organic fandom boom in Korea.

 2025

-Research, Strategy, Business Transformation, Innovation, Creative Direction
+Cross-Cultural UX Research, Strategy, Experience Design, Creative Direction

 Our discovery process includes Market Research (Quantitative Data & Trend Report), Ethnographic & Field Studies (Local Visit and Interviews), and SMEs businesses' operational analysis